ujjwal-kr/ram/README.md

 ![tests](https://media.discordapp.net/attachments/867819380464680980/947347676503089172/unknown.png?width=350&height=510)

+## A basic interpreter
+I wrote a very basic interpreter similar to the old version of ram in the language itself to try to make it turing complete.
+The source is located in https://github.com/ujjwal-kr/ram/blob/master/ram/ram.ram

 ## Documentation
 Official documentation for the RAM programming language.
 Please open an issue if you find any bugs, or want some features to be chaged or added.